bnclabs/gofast/docs/gettingstarted.md

 **To request a stream response from remote**

-With any network programs streaming protocols demand a learning curve.
+Streaming protocols have some learning curve.
 Gofast is no exception.
 But once the basic idea is understood peer-to-peer, bi-directional streaming becomes easy.

 ```go
 var resps []*RangeResponse // place to collect all streamed response.